 When users changes their own password, DPAPI will track that change and Atakama will function properly.

 When an administrator changes a user's local machine password, DPAPI will not be able to track that change.
+The user will see this error message.

 When a user loses their credentials, it is equivalent to losing their local machine.